 It is an absolute testament to the success of the programme at Semenggoh that it has transferred the rehabilitation process itself to it’s neighbouring facility in Matang and instead concentrates on managing the orangutan population already there.
 Newly rehabilitated orangutans are now released into Kubah national park instead.

 Based just a short distance from Kuching in Sarawak, the centre is unbelievably easy to get to.
 There is frequent public transport from the centre of Kuching to and from a stop just outside the main gate of the centre itself and it is very cheap.
-The most expensive option (but still relatively reasonable) is to take a taxi, or any hostel or hotel in Kuching will arrange easy half day trips.
+The most expensive option (but still relatively reasonable) is to take a taxi, or any hostel or hotel in Kuching will arrange easy half day trips usually at a better price than the taxi.
 These half day trips are often extremely reasonably priced, with a mini bus – sometimes with other travellers – that will pick you up and drop you back off at your accommodation at designated times, so you won’t be breaking the bank if you decide you don’t want to use the public transport.

 To be perfectly honest there really isn’t all that much difference in the options, as either way the rehabilitation centre restricts visiting times to twice a day, between 9 and 10 in the morning, and 3 and 3.30 in the afternoon.
 So it is just a matter of how much comfort and convenience you want.

 These feeding times are part of the necessary staging process of rehabilitation for the orangutans.

 When sick, injured or orphaned orangutans are taken under the care of the rehabilitation centres and they are given full check ups and veterinary care for as long as they need it.
 They are kept in cages at this initial stage out of necessity, but are not allowed to be viewed by tourists or travellers.
 This stage is all about immediate and acute care.